90+ Wine Club Review

 Maybe you’re a wine club veteran always on the hunt for great value and great wine.
 Maybe you’ve never joined a wine club but you’re ready to jump in.
 Either way, you’re probably looking for three things: 1) Great prices 2) Convenient wine buying and 3) Someone to tell you what’s good.
 You should also be looking for a 100% satisfaction guarantee since you’re trusting someone else to pick out your wine for you.

 The 90+ Wine Club from Wired For Wine® checks all of the boxes, and then some.
-As we tasted our way through the June 2017 shipment (Wired For Wine® is a quarterly wine club that ships 12-bottle cases in March, June, September, and December), we were surprised at how good these “$14 wines” were, and delighted by the mercurial selection of grapes, regions, and styles.
+As we tasted our way through the June 2017 shipment (Wired For Wine® is a quarterly wine club that ships 12-bottle cases), we were surprised at how good these “$14 wines” were, and delighted by the mercurial selection of grapes, regions, and styles.

 There’s some kind of magic juju going on here.
 As self-described foodies who only sell acclaimed wine at a discount, they’re clearly their own perfect customers, so they buy for what they want to drink and pair with meals, seasonally.
 A delightful mix of wines from around the world, from top wine producing areas and lesser known regions, in a variety of styles, and a broad selection of grape varieties and blends.
 Something for a special meal every week.